lauguma/GWideCodeML/README.md

 GWideCodeML is a pipeline written in Python useful for testing evolutionary hypothesis (branch-site model) at genome-wide level.

-For more information please checkout https://github.com/lauguma/GWideCodeML/wiki
+For more information please visit https://github.com/lauguma/GWideCodeML/wiki

 ## Citations